biotorrents/gazelle/README.md

 ## OpenAI integration

-One of BioGazelle's major goals is to place data in context using [OpenAI's completions API](https://beta.openai.com/docs/api-reference/completions) to generate tl;dr summaries and tags from torrent descriptions.
+One of BioGazelle's goals is to place data in context using [OpenAI's completions API](https://beta.openai.com/docs/api-reference/completions) to generate tl;dr summaries and tags from torrent descriptions.
 Just paste your abstract into the torrent group description